Ever stared at your roof and wondered what those shingles are actually made of?

 How do I know which shingles my roof currently has?

 A close-up look usually tells you.
 Asphalt shingles have that granulated surface.
 Metal shingles are, well, metal.
 Wood has visible grain.
-If you’re unsure, any roofing contractor can identify your shingle material in about five seconds.
+If you’re unsure, a great roofing contractor can identify your shingle material in about five seconds.

 Let Us Pick the Perfect Shingles for Your Home